Skin:Exposed Site |

 Skin: 10 June-26 September

-: Wednesday 9 June, 9.30-13.00.
+Press preview: Wednesday 9 June, 9.30-13.00.
 A chance to preview the exhibition and meet with the curators.
 Contact Mike Findlay for details.

-: Wellcome Collection, 183 Euston Road, London NW1 2BE.
+Venue: Wellcome Collection, 183 Euston Road, London NW1 2BE.
 Admission is FREE.

 Javier Moscoso, Research Professor of History and Philosophy of Science at the Spanish National Research Council (CSIC), Spain and curator of the exhibition comments: "This exhibition focuses on the historical transformation of both the scientific understanding and cultural significance of human skin, plotting it as beliefs, facts and popular mindsets have all evolved.
 Taking a historical and cultural perspective, the exhibition showcases a range of startling exhibits that will provoke a variety of reactions at different levels by different types of public."